EMOD-Hub/emodpy-workflow/docs/tutorials/run_emod.md

     completion, you should look at the `stderr.txt` file and the `stdout.txt` file.
     These files can contain error messages directly from the EMOD executable.
 Finally, the `output` directory contains the report data that was generated for this realization/simulation.
-[We will be using the `download` command to organize our report files, but if that becomes limiting, you can access them directly.]
+(We will be using the `download` command to organize our report files, but if that becomes limiting, you can access them directly.)

     !!!
 Note
-        If something is failing or not working like you expect, an EMOD developer would need the contents of this directory in order to duplicate and debug the issue.
+        If something is failing or not working like you expect, an EMOD developer will need the contents of this directory in order to duplicate and debug the issue.

 5. View the end of the `stdout.txt` file.